 All Apple Arcade games with controller support

 To throw a wrench into things, in our own personal testing, we've noticed that some games that aren't labeled with controller support in Apple Arcade, appear to work just fine with controllers.
-For clarity sake, the following list will be separated into games that have officially been labelled with controller support, and those that haven't.
+For the sake of clarity, the following list will be separated into games that have officially been labeled with controller support, and those that haven't.

 Games officially labeled with controller support

 This is a list of Apple Arcade games that have official controller support and are listed as such in the App Store.

 - The Pinball Wizard